dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-the-smart-grid.md

 production later in the 21st century.

-The version and specific features of smart-grid infrastructure for buildings strongly affects the value, price and marketability of real-estate.
+The version and specific features of smart-grid infrastructure for buildings strongly affect the value, price and marketability of real-estate and moreso as time moves on.
 The effect should is more prominent if we expect incentivization from climate change policies like the Paris Agreement to actually make a difference.

-Smart grid trends in scale from micro to macro predictably influence real-estate.
+Smart grid real-estate trends scale from micro to macro.
 These are exhibited over varying time scales from years to decades.
 Most are similar to real-estate trends involving 20th century technology.

 #### These real-estate trends include: